Tutoring/Workshops: The Tutoring & Learning Center offers several services including:

 This Guide to Graduate School explains key aspects of graduate school and how to apply.

-Disability Support Services provides resources for students with both learning and physical disabilities.
-It is important to register with DSS as soon as possible after admission so they can provide timely help.
+Accessibility & Disability Services provides resources for students with both learning and physical disabilities.
+It is important to register with ADS as soon as possible after admission so they can provide timely help.

 The MB3 program is committed to helping students succeed and graduate in their chosen concentration.
 Each student is assigned Dr. Nadim Alkharouf as his/her faculty advisor.
 Dr. Alkharouf will not only assist you in planning what classes to take, but also will take an active role in providing career planning.